What Happens in Vegas: How Jesus Heals Our Hurts

 I was overcome with both sadness and anger, and I also felt violated as I imagined a stranger rummaging through my very personal belongings.

 I was thankful for slivers of grace in an otherwise infuriating situation.
 “Coincidentally,” my DSLR camera hadn’t been taken because my dad asked me to grab it so he could play around with it.
 My laptop also hadn’t been taken because last minute, I’d remembered I needed to register for my final semester of classes at Biola, and had taken it up to the room with me.
-Most importantly I was thankful that my journal hadn’t been taken, (the one thing in the car that wasn’t) a leather bound beauty I’d gotten in Italy that held in its pages detailed descriptions of every memory from my time abroad.
+Most importantly I was thankful that my journal hadn’t been taken, (the one thing in the car that wasn’t) a leather bound beauty I’d bought in Italy that held in its pages detailed descriptions of every memory from my time abroad.